 To make pumping easier, whether you want to 'double pump' hands free or whether you find it easier to pump one breast while your baby feeds from the other side, check out the beautiful Arden Bra - a combined nursing and pumping bra, that you don't have to change out of to pump.
 If you are expressing for a baby in hospital or you are working and breastfeeding, throw some Boobie Bikkies in your bag so you have a nourishing snack to support and sustain you.

 Pinky McKay is Australia's most recognised and respected Breastfeeding expert.
-She's an IBCLC Lactation Consultant, Best Selling Baby Care Author , Mum of five and creator of Boobie Bikkies, award winning, all natural and organic cookies to nourish breastfeeding mothers and support a healthy milk supply.
+She's an IBCLC Lactation Consultant, Best Selling Baby Care Author , Mum of five and creator of Boobie Foods, award winning, all natural and organic foods to nourish breastfeeding mothers.
 Download our FREE ebook 'Making More Mummy Milk,Naturally for Pinky's top tips to help you boost your milk supply